 Melzer was among the most offensive players who used a two-handed backhand (Wimbledon and US Open doubles champion along with Philipp Petzschner during his two best years).
 He often played backhand dropshots using both hands – a rarity, with Nikolay Davydenko being one of the few other players to do so, with the right hand as the leading one as opposed to Melzer.
 Unlike Davydenko’s two-handed backhand volley, Melzer’s backhand volley was a very classical stroke.
 I would consider his cross-court (inside-out included) forehand to be his best shot.
 Playing a lot of doubles helps players improve cross-court returns, so there were a few technical aspects of Melzer’s game that made him a tricky opponent at the turn of the 2000s and 2010s.
 Certainly, a lack of a win against Andy Murray in their seven meetings is a missing element in the Austrian’s legacy.
 In their second encounter (third round of the US Open 2008), Melzer was just two points away from a straight-sets victory.

 Trivia: Melzer faced his peer Federer for the first time after spending eleven years on the tour together (Wimbledon 2010).
 Their rivalry ended at 4-1 in favor of the Swiss.
-Melzer also managed to avoid being a whipping boy when facing Nadal and Đoković, finishing his career with a 1-3 record against both of them.
+Melzer also managed to avoid being a whipping boy when facing Nadal and Đoković, finishing his career with a 1-3 record against each of them.
 Melzer’s younger brother, Gerald Melzer, who is nine years his junior, never came close to matching Jürgen’s achievements.
 However, he has made his mark in tennis history by being part of the longest two-set match ever recorded, losing two tie-break sets in Kitzbühel 2016 after an intense 2 hours and 53 minutes.

 Career record: 350-334 [ 312 events ]